ProgrammerIn-wonderland/WinPass11-rehost/README.md

 ﻿## WinPass11

 ### The Grand Re-opening?
-*NOTE: You need to be in the Windows Insider Release Preview channel **BEFORE** using WinPass.
+*NOTE: If you plan to use insiders, you need to be in the Windows Insider Release Preview channel **BEFORE** using WinPass.
 WinPass does not enroll you in insiders, it changes your channel while bypassing restrictions.*

 🪟 [WinPass11](https://github.com/ArkaneDev/WinPass11) is a tool for installing Windows 11 on unsupported hardware in a one click installer.
 Run a single executable and have access to Windows 11 through Insider Preview branches without having to worry about incompatibility.